Nexmo/comms-router/demo-application/README.md

 Find application.properties file which has the following structure:
 ```
 app.callbackBaseUrl=
+app.nexmoCallbackBaseUrl=
 app.phone=
 app.musicOnHoldUrl=
 comms.routerUrl=
 comms.routerId=
+comms.planId=
+comms.queueId=
 nexmo.appId=
 nexmo.appPrivateKey=
 ```
 Please put the values inside the application properties as follow:

+* __app.nexmoCallbackBaseUrl__ Base URL to the server where the demo app is served from.
+This URL will be used from the Nexmo server for invoking web hooks.
+For example http://host:port/demo-app-root/api

 * __app.callbackBaseUrl__ Base URL to the server where the demo app is served from.
+This URL will be used from the CommsRouter web app for invoking tasks' callback hooks.
 For example http://host:port/demo-app-root/api

 * __app.phone__ This is the number you bought from Nexmo and associated it with your voice application